 Torticollis is most commonly observed, in mid-adult life with an incidence being between 30 to 40 years of age.
 Initially torticollis begins with a feel of tension in the neck muscles for months before the manifestation of dystonia.
 This is followed by intermittent posturing of the neck with head turning.
 Over a period of time this becomes constant and fixed, only abating during sleep.
 Symptoms may progress rapidly over several weeks or gradually over several years until a plateau is typically reached 3 to 5 years after the initial manifestation.
-Though temporary, spontaneous remission of torticollis have been known.
+Though temporary, spontaneous remission of torticollis has been known.
 Permanent remission is almost unusual.

-Spasmodic torticollis is an adult onset focal or segmental dystonia with a variable combination of neck flexion, extension, rotation and tilting.
+Spasmodic Torticollis is an adult onset focal or segmental dystonia with a variable combination of neck flexion, extension, rotation and tilting.
 Each patient has a characteristic dystonic posturing.
-This dystonic posture is present at rest, worsen with action or stress, and improve or resolve completely during sleep.
+This dystonic posture is present at rest, worsen with action or stress and improve or resolve completely during sleep.